-To understand the clinical relevance of mutations within the ABL1A kinase domain, we gathered mutations observed in clinical settings using known databases and quantified mutation prevalence across clinical samples (Fig. 1).
-While there are multiple possible mutations per position, the total number of clinical samples with a particular mutation can be represented using a lollipop plot (Fig. 1B).
-Mapping the distribution and frequency of clinical mutations to the structure of ABL1A kinase domain (Fig. 1A) also allows us to identify structural hotspots with high mutation propensity, or pinpoint hotspots where mutations are particularly prevalent in ABL1A.
+NanoBRET is Consistent with Previous Experimental Measurements of Mutational Impact to Identify Inhibitor-Resistant and -Sensitizing Mutations.
+In an effort to understand the clinical relevance of mutations within the ABL1A kinase domain, we gathered mutations observed in clinical settings using known databases and quantified mutation prevalence across clinical samples (Figure 1).5 While there are multiple possible mutations per position, the total number of clinical samples with a particular mutation can be represented using a lollipop plot (Figure 1B).
+Mapping the distribution and frequency of clinical mutations to the structure of ABL1A kinase domain (Figure 1A) also allows us to identify structural hotspots with high mutation propensity, or pinpoint hotspots where mutations are particularly prevalent in ABL1A.
 We note that mutations are distributed throughout the secondary structure and sequence of ABL1A, and while certain positions have many mutations, mutations do not appear to concentrate to any particular hotspot or secondary structural kinase element.

-We obtain NanoBRET measurements that quantify the impact of 90 highly prevalent mutations from this clinical dataset (Fig. 2, SI data).
-NanoBRET allows for precise quantification of the changes in drug binding affinity caused by these mutations.
-These NanoBRET measurements measure the degree of inhibitor-target engagement using bioluminescent probes that luminesce when bound to one another.
-These engagement measurements can be converted into an IC50 by scanning engagement across a variety of titratable concentrations.
-Our structural map demonstrates the broad distribution of mutated residues in relation to the drug binding site (Fig. 1A)
+We obtain NanoBRET measurements that quantify the impact of 90 highly prevalent mutations from this clinical data set (Figure 2, SI data).
+NanoBRET allows for precise quantification of the changes in drug binding affinity caused by these mutations.^{24,67,68} These NanoBRET measurements measure the degree of inhibitor-target engagement using bioluminescent probes that luminesce when bound to one another.^{24,67,68} These engagement measurements can be converted into an IC{50} by scanning engagement across a variety of titratable concentrations.24 Our structural map demonstrates the broad distribution of mutated residues in relation to the drug binding site (Figure 1A).

-We can also assess the fold-change in IC50 for any mutant's imatinib- or dasatinib- affinity relative to wild type (WT).
-Mapping the maximal fold-change onto the three-dimensional structure of ABL1A kinase (Fig. 2A) allows us to visualize the range of impact mutations have on ligand binding.
-Mapping the maximum fold impact of a mutation at a specific position from NanoBRET onto the structure of Abl kinase highlights the broad distribution of mutated residues relative to the inhibitor binding site (Fig. 2A).
-Notably, the color-coded mutations illustrate a spectrum of impacts, with some mutations causing increased inhibitor resistance, while others surprisingly lead to increased inhibitor sensitivity.
+We can also assess the fold-change in IC{50} for any mutant's imatinib- or dasatinib- affinity relative to wild type (WT).
+Mapping the maximal fold-change onto the three-dimensional structure of ABL1A kinase (Figure 2A) allows us to visualize the range of impact mutations have on ligand binding.
+Mapping the maximum fold impact of a mutation at a specific position from NanoBRET onto the structure of Abl kinase highlights the broad distribution of mutated residues relative to the inhibitor binding site (Figure 2A).
+Notably, the colorcoded mutations illustrate a spectrum of impacts, with some mutations causing increased inhibitor resistance, while others surprisingly lead to increased inhibitor sensitivity.
 The latter suggests that certain mutations, rather than conferring resistance, render the kinase more amenable to inhibition by existing drugs, thereby identifying potentially promising targets for therapeutic intervention.
 Mutations found to induce inhibitor sensitization may present promising targets for existing drugs, while others require additional treatment development.